 A Timeline: Fifty Years of Refusing to Be Superseded

-Adaptation in Natural and Artificial Systems published by the University of Michigan Press.
+1975 — Holland’s founding text.
+Adaptation in Natural and Artificial Systems is published by the University of Michigan Press.
 Holland proves mathematically that evolutionary search performs implicit parallel processing across enormous pattern spaces.
 Most of computer science ignores it.

+1992 — Second edition, mainstream attention.
 MIT Press reissues the book.
-GPU-era hardware is approaching.
-Engineering applications begin scaling.
-The field acquires a community.
+More powerful hardware is approaching, engineering applications begin scaling, and the field acquires a community.

-NASA Ames Research Center team — Jason Lohn, Gregory Hornby, Derek Linden — fly an evolutionary algorithm-designed antenna on the Space Technology 5 mission.
-The antenna looks like nothing any engineer drew.
-It outperforms every hand-designed alternative.
+2006 — First evolved hardware in space.
+A NASA Ames Research Center team — Jason Lohn, Gregory Hornby, Derek Linden — flies an evolutionary-algorithm-designed antenna on the Space Technology 5 mission.
+The antenna looks like nothing any engineer drew, and outperforms every hand-designed alternative.

-AlexNet wins ImageNet by a margin that shocks the computer vision world.
-Funding and talent flow overwhelmingly to neural networks.
-Genetic algorithms are widely assumed to be superseded.
+2012 — Deep learning arrives.
+AlexNet wins the ImageNet competition by a margin that shocks the computer-vision world.
+Funding and talent flow overwhelmingly to neural networks, and genetic algorithms are widely assumed to be superseded.

+2023 — Cambridge study: genetic algorithms beat deep learning at drug discovery.
 Austin Tripp and José Miguel Hernández-Lobato publish Genetic Algorithms Are Strong Baselines for Molecule Generation at the University of Cambridge.
 Simple genetic algorithms match or outperform a suite of sophisticated deep generative models on standard drug molecule benchmarks, using a fraction of the compute.
 The field stops declaring genetic algorithms dead.

 The NASA Antenna That No Engineer Drew